MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 :::image type="content" source="media/decreasing-costs.jpg" alt-text="Chart that shows relative costs of different platforms." border="false":::

 Reduce chatty interactions to avoid overhead:

+Your costs will depend greatly on the *chattiness* of your devices and the size of the messages your devices send.
+Chatty devices send many messages to the cloud every minute, while others are relatively quiet, only sending data every hour or more.
+Clarity about device chattiness and message size helps reduce the likelihood of over-provisioning, which leads to unused cloud capacity, or under-provisioning, which leads to elastic scale challenges.
+As you plan your IoT solution, consider carefully the size and frequency of the message payloads to ensure your infrastructure is the correct size for where you are today and ready to scale with you.
+Be sure to consider the cost of developing new features as compared to using a *Platform as a Service* (PaaS) or *Application Platform as a Service* (aPaaS) based solution.

 - Devices: Avoid designing device-to-cloud interactions that use many small messages.
 For example, group multiple device or module twin updates into a single update.
 Twin updates have their own throttling.
 Use message batching to send multiple telemetry messages to the cloud.
 Be aware of the message size used for the daily quota (4K for non-free IoT Hub tiers), sending smaller messages leaves some capacity unused, sending larger messages adds to the available quota.
 For device-to-device or module-to-module communication at the edge, avoid designing interactions that use many small messages.
 - Cloud: Avoid designing cloud-to-device interactions that use many small messages.
 Use a single direct method when direct feedback is required.
 Use a single device or module twin status update to exchange configuration and status information asynchronously.